PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Google Cloud.md

 - Git repository
 - Work with Google services
 -  allows Google Cloud diagnostics tools, like Debugger and Error Reporting
-### Cloud Function
-- Cloud Functions is a lightweight, event-based, asynchronous compute solution that allows you to create small, single-purpose functions that respond to cloud events, without the need to manage a server or a runtime environment.
 ### Dataflow

 ### Pub/Sub